NIH-CARD/SALRR/README.md

 This file hierarchy allows us to easily retrieve the samples list used to run the pipeline scripts and `.json` file paths which we use to get sequencing summary statistics from [CARDlongread-report-parser](https://github.com/molleraj/CARDlongread-report-parser).

 **Pipeline Usage**
-Using the directory structure above we extract make the samples list and `.json` file paths using thee follow command and scripts.
+Using the directory structure above we generate the samples list and `.json` file paths using the follow command and scripts.
 - json file paths example command:
 ```
 find /data/CARD_AUX/LRS_temp/NABEC_RNA/ \